rashidch/rashidch.github.io/_posts/2020-07-30-Polynomial_Regression.md

 # Implementing polynomial linear regression using Numpy
 ## Outline
-* Generate data points
+* Generate data points and visualize
 * Input Paramters
   * The number of polynomial bases n
   * Lambda value (only for LSE case)

 * We will be using Least Square Errors and Newton's method optimization to optimize the loss
  * For LSE:
-   1. We will use LU decomposition to find the inverse of (AT.A+LI).(A is the design matrix).
+   1. Use LU decomposition to find the inverse of (AT.A+LI).(A is the design matrix).
    2. Print out the equation of the best fitting line and the error.
    3. Visualize curve fitting.
  * For Newton's method:
-   1. We will use newtons method
+   1. Use newtons method
    2. Print out the equation of the best fitting line and the error, and compare to LSE.
    3. Visualize curve fitting.